libxml-raku/LibXSLT-raku/README.md

   * output-method()

     Returns the value of the `method` attribute from `xsl:output` (usually `xml`, `html` or `text`).
-If this attribute is unspecified, the default value is initially `xml`.
+If this attribute is unspecified, the default value is initially undefined.
 If the [transform](transform) method is used to produce an HTML document, as per the [XSLT spec](http://www.w3.org/TR/xslt#output), the default value will change to `html`.
 To override this behavior completely, supply an `xsl:output` element in the stylesheet source document.

   * media-type()

     Returns the value of the `media-type` attribute from `xsl:output`.
-If this attribute is unspecified, the default media type is initially `text/xml`.
+If this attribute is unspecified, the default media type is initially undefined.
 This default changes to `text/html` under the same conditions as [output_method](output_method).

   * input-callbacks($icb)